Winnipeg Film Group: Operations

 Winnipeg Film Group provides training, funding, and equipment rentals to independent filmmakers.
 In terms of distribution, it makes Canadian films available to local, national, and international film festivals, broadcasters, other film co-ops, cinemas, and a variety of other presenting organizations.

 WFG's first film, Rabbit Pie, was made in 1976 and was collaboratively produced.
 Directed by Allan Kroeker, it is a pastiche of silent film tropes involving a plot wherein infant rabbits are eaten at a restaurant.

 The WFG is governed by a board of directors, which maintains the WFG’s bylaws and supports WFG's mandate, including by directly supporting private-sector fundraising.
 As the WFG is an artist-run organization, its board must mainly include practicing filmmakers and video artists.

 As a non-profit organization, WFG operations are funded by the Canada Council for the Arts, Manitoba Arts Council, and Winnipeg Arts Council.
 Project funders include Manitoba Film & Music, The Winnipeg Foundation, the Government of Manitoba, and Winnipeg School Division, in addition to individual project funders.
 Ongoing sponsors include William F. White International, On Screen Manitoba, and Film Training Manitoba.

 Cinematheque

-Winnipeg Cinematheque, as the professional presentation department of the Winnipeg Film Group, is a cinematheque theatre that screens both Canadian and world cinema.
+Dave Barber Cinematheque, formerly Winnipeg Cinematheque, as the professional presentation department of the Winnipeg Film Group, is a cinematheque theatre that screens both Canadian and world cinema.
 Operated on the first floor of the historic Artspace building in Winnipeg's Exchange District, it has one screen and plays two evening shows on weekdays, and matinées on the weekends.

 The focus is on Canadian films, particularly the cinema of Manitoba, but there are also special screenings for international independent films, children's films, and classic films; Cinematheque also produces the annual Gimme Some Truth Documentary Festival.

+Originally known as Winnipeg Cinematheque, the theatre was renamed the Dave Barber Cinematheque after the 2021 passing of Dave Barber—the Cinematheque's senior programmer since 1982.